neelriyer/neelriyer.github.io/_posts/2021-01-31-Segment-Satellite-Imagery.md

 ```

-Here's the output
+Here's the output in a cleaner form.
+The first row is the thresholded canopy cover.
+The second row is the RBG satellite image.

 ![alt text](/images/satellite_segmentation_ndvi/9bbd67cfb0d660551d74decf916b2df2_ndvi_thresholded_0-45.png)

 ![alt text](/images/satellite_segmentation_ndvi/ea36717ca661ca3cca59d5ea43a81afc_ndvi_thresholded_0-45.png)

+We can see that it does a pretty decent job of separating canopy cover from soil.
+This is much better than my [previous attempt](https://spiyer99.github.io/Kmeans-Clustering-Satellite-Imagery/) with K-Means Clustering.

 # Conclusion

-In this blog post.
-I described a way you can segment satellite imagery using NDVI.
+In this blog post, I described a way you can segment satellite imagery using NDVI.

 I did this work for a [small startup in Sydney](https://flurosat.com/).
 I could not have done this without their help.
 I learned so much from them.

-Here's the full code on [Github](https://github.com/spiyer99/spiyer99.github.io/blob/master/nbs/blog_post_segment_satellite_ndvi.ipynb).
+The full code is on [Github](https://github.com/spiyer99/spiyer99.github.io/blob/master/nbs/blog_post_segment_satellite_ndvi.ipynb).

 I hope this helps people out there.
 Please reach out to me on [twitter](https://twitter.com/neeliyer11) if I've made a mistake somewhere.
 Thanks!